PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Introduce a pure indexed candidate plan for exclusive input adapters, optional unary chains, complete inverse-post fan-out, and Conv-only consumers.
-3. Apply Concat input/axis, unary metadata, post aliases, and adapter removals through one `ModelIRGraphIndex` and `LayoutState` under a stable runner ID.
+2. Inspect `_optimize_transpose_resize_add_concat_affine_conv_spp_nhwc_chains`,
+   all seven calls, and any existing SPP-model-specific fixture.
+3. Build a compact generic two-island SPP corpus with fan-out, public tensor, adapter permutation, axis, constant, and Conv consumer boundaries.
-4. Replace both raw calls, run focused, Tier 1 sequential `-cotof`, and full direct gates, then commit and push the indexed checkpoint.
+4. Run focused and full direct gates, then commit and push characterization before mechanical extraction.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain